Bailter Space: History

 After several releases on Flying Nun, and after changing base several times between New Zealand, Germany, and the US, New York City indie label Matador Records signed them for release in the United States, in approximately 1990.
 The 1992 EP The Aim was the band's first official U.S. release, and was released as two separate 7-inch singles in the UK, with both awarded "Single of the Week" by Melody Maker.
 The band moved to New York City during the 1993 Robot World sessions.
 The EIP EP was released, containing slightly-remixed versions of two Robot World tracks and two that would appear on the forthcoming Vortura.
 Vortura would be followed a year later by Wammo.
 In 1999 the band performed in Toronto as part of the Neon Palm Festival.

 After this, their U.S. releases came out on NYC-based label Turnbuckle Records, which folded circa 2002.
 In 2004, Matador Records deleted all Bailter Space releases from their catalog.
 The band's releases are now out of print, except for in New Zealand / Australia.

 A career-spanning retrospective compilation, Bailterspace, was issued in 2004.

 In August 2008, Bailter Space emerged from a 4-year hiatus to perform live at the Bowery Ballroom in New York City.
-They were joined by new recruit Ian Ljungquist filling in on the bass.
+They were joined by new recruit Ian Ljungquist (of Me You Us Them) filling in on the bass.

 A new album entitled Strobosphere was released in New Zealand on 13 August 2012 and in the United States on 21 August 2012.

+Former drummer Brent McLachlan (August 6, 1961 — December 11, 2025) died from cancer in December 2025.